-As you can see, using Office on a Chromebook is easy.
+As you can see, it’s easy to use Microsoft Office on a Chromebook.
 It’s just as simple as using Teams, which we previously explained in a separate guide.